melashu/Leaderboard/README.md

 # **Leaderboard**
-> This project designed to implement Leaderboard game using Leaderboard API, Webpack and ES
+> This project designed to implement Leaderboard game using Leaderboard API, Webpack and ES6.

 # Objective of the project